Biodiversity course description & itinerary jan 13 (1)

 the moist tropics, fungus is everywhere, so be prepared]; New Skin antiseptic liquid bandage or

-and breathing tube if allergic to wasp and bees, personal first-aid kit
+and breathing tube if allergic to wasp and bees, personal first-aid kit, and powdered

 YOUR INSTRUCTORS!!
 BE ALERT AND AWARE OF YOUR SURROUNDINGS